oleksandr-pavlyk/triaging-sklearn-numba-dpex-vs-kmean-dpcpp/README.md

-# Comparison of fused lloy run using scripts
+# Comparison of fused_lloyd run using scripts

 Script to run kmeans_dpcpp kernel in my fork: